lengshu/cicada/help/en/content/faq.md

 Sorry, as a programmer, I am extremely unfamiliar with the front-end of HTML+JS, so any programmer who is familiar with the front-end can try to modify the contents of the Workspace/config/site directory under the Cicada directory to customize the display interface.
 [Detailed instructions can be found here. ](siteDefine.html)

-#### Why is multi-threaded downloading set up, but only one or two threads are still used for downloading?
+#### Why is multi-threaded download set up, but only one or two threads are used for downloading?

-When downloading, the file will be segmented.
-If the size of a download segment exceeds the length of the entire file, only one thread will be used for downloading.
+1. While downloading, the file will be segmented.
+If the size of one download segment exceeds the length of the entire file, only one thread will be used to download.
 For example, the default size of the download segment is 200M.
 If the file to be downloaded is only 100M, the program will only enable one thread.
-If you want to use more threads, you can set the download segment to 50M or less, but this is not recommended.
+If you want to use more threads, you can set the download segment to 50M or even less, but this is not recommended.
+2. When the program downloads, if it finds that some websites do not allow multi-threaded download, it will automatically switch to single-threaded.

 #### How to switch the interface language?